 2Classify Valencia rice as white and spherical.
 Also known as Bomba rice, you can identify Valencia rice apart by its especially smaller, round grains.X This type of rice can absorb a lot of water, and won’t always stick together after it’s cooked.
 As a chewier rice, you can use it successfully in risotto dishes, where it blends it well with the other flavors and aromas of the recipe.XA lot of paella dishes are made with Valencia or Bomba rice.

 3Identify Kalijira rice by its thin, longer grains.
 Kalijira rice can be a bit tricky to label, as it looks similar to regular basmati rice, along with other types of white rice.
 As another rice from India, you’ll likely find this in a variety of Indian dishes.
-This rice can firm and is a good contender for side dishes like pilaf.XKalijira is considered medium-grain rice and isn’t as long as basmati.Method 3Method 3 of 3:Identifying Long-Grain Rice
+This rice can be pretty firm and is a good contender for side dishes like pilaf.XKalijira is considered medium-grain rice and isn’t as long as basmati.Method 3Method 3 of 3:Identifying Long-Grain Rice

 1Distinguish regular white rice by its fluffy texture.
 Keep in mind that white is popular in long-grain form, but can also come in medium- and short-grain varieties.
 This is a really generic type of rice, and you can find it easily in most grocery stores.XWhite rice has a soft, fluffy texture without being overly sticky.